 In his book, Schumacher described how large centralized organizations, despite their vaunted economies of scale, tend to become mired in complexity and, hence, slow, cumbersome, and wasteful.
 By contrast, decentralized small-scale enterprises — thrifty, versatile and agile — tend to conserve material and energy.

-The 1980s were quite a decade for me.
+The 1980s was quite a decade for me.
 Looking back at it now, I must say I’m quite impressed with the fellow I was then.
-I tried my hand at producing theater, somehow finding within myself the massive gall and daring that it took to write the books and the scores for two musical plays, Out of Style, presented at d.c. space, and Sweet Talk, produced at the Source Theatre Company’s Eleventh Annual Washington Theatre Festival in conjunction with Vest Pocket Theatre.
+I tried my hand at producing theater, somehow finding within myself the massive gall and daring it took to write the books and the scores for two musical plays, Out of Style, presented at d.c. space, and Sweet Talk, produced at the Source Theatre Company’s Eleventh Annual Washington Theatre Festival in conjunction with Vest Pocket Theatre.

-Alas, none of these literary and theatrical projects earned enough money to pay even for the costs of Xeroxing manuscripts so by the 1990s I was compelled to go back to what I do best which is promoting constructive social change for little or no pay.
+Alas, none of these literary and theatrical projects earned enough money to pay even for the costs of Xeroxing manuscripts so by the 1990s, I was compelled to go back to what I do best which is promoting constructive social change for little or no pay.

 In 1990, I began a long collaboration with Elizabeth Lisboa-Farrow, President and CEO of LISBOA Inc, a communications firm in Washington, DC.
 I served as the firm’s Senior Environmental Advisor.
-Working with Lisboa-Farrow, then Chair of the U. S. Hispanic Chamber of Commerce, a partnership aimed at integrating environmental concerns with economic development for women and minorities.
-The principal medium for this work was been the promotion of energy efficiency for small businesses.
+Work with Lisboa-Farrow, then Chair of the U. S. Hispanic Chamber of Commerce, was a partnership aimed at integrating environmental concerns with economic development for women and minorities.
+The principal medium for this work was the promotion of energy efficiency for small businesses.
 The work has been performed under contract to EPA’s Energy Star Small Business program.

 Also in the 1990s, I observed that the revolution in communications technology vastly strengthened and expanded the capacity of small-scale enterprises to achieve efficiencies and to produce environmentally benign innovations.
 In the Information Age, small is more beautiful than ever.

 To exploit this new and huge potential for environmental good, I founded the Center for Small Business and the Environment (CSBE) in 1998.
-CSBE is a project of the Tides Center, a non-profit, non-partisan, 501c(3) organization.
+CSBE was a project of the Tides Center, a non-profit, non-partisan, 501c(3) organization.

 When CSBE started in 2000, hardly anyone saw a powerful and constructive connection between small business and environmental protection.
-We worked hard to make that connection clear to all, often instigating first-time-ever events such as these: October 2004, we took a delegation of Green Gazelle business owners to the White House to brief senior Bush Administration staff on the role of green entrepreneurs in protecting the environment while creating economic growth and new jobs.
-On April 22, 2004 – Earth Day – at our instigation, the Republican-led House Committee on Small Business held its first hearing ever on green entrepreneurship.
+We worked hard to make the connection clear to all, often instigating first-time-ever events such as these: In October 2004, we took a delegation of Green Gazelle business owners to the White House to brief senior Bush Administration staff on the role of green entrepreneurs in protecting the environment while creating economic growth and new jobs.
+On April 22, 2004 – Earth Day – at our instigation the Republican-led House Committee on Small Business held its first hearing ever on green entrepreneurship.
 Various green small business owners testified.

 The California Global Warming Solutions Act (AB 32) CSBE, in partnership with Small Business California, was instrumental in mobilizing small business support for the California Global Warming Solutions Act (AB 32) passed in 2006.
-AB 32 is the toughest legislation in the United States to tackle global warming and it also represented the first time that environmentalists and small business had teamed up to find solutions to global warming.
+AB 32 is the toughest legislation in the United States to tackle global warming and it also represented the first time environmentalists and small business had teamed up to find solutions to global warming.
 On November 1, 2006 – four weeks after Governor Schwarzenegger signed the California Global Warming Solutions Act into law – CSBE and the Environmental and Energy Study Institute (EESI) provided a Congressional briefing on AB 32’s passage.
 This, in turn, led to another first: the first Senate hearing ever on small business and climate change.
 The Senate Committee on Small Business and Entrepreneurship held a hearing entitled “Small Business Solutions for Combating Climate Change” on March 8, 2007.

 In 2009, CSBE released Small Wonders, a report that documents the role of green entrepreneurs in generating countless innovations in agriculture, energy, housing, and transportation and so on – and in the process fomenting a quiet technological and economic revolution.
 The report was the first effort ever made to assess the phenomenon of green entrepreneurship as a whole and it remains the only such assessment.
 Small Wonders argues that green entrepreneurs are especially credible advocates for the interests of the rising post-industrial economy.
 They’re not utopian visionaries but real business people running real risks to obtain real profits and create real jobs.
 This is political dynamite.
-Small Wonders was presented to the Obama Administration on June 10, 2009 in a meeting at the White House Conference Center.
+Small Wonders was presented to the Obama Administration on June 10, 2009, in a meeting at the White House Conference Center.
 Later the same day, we presented the report to Congress in a briefing held under the auspices of the Senate Committee on Small Business and Entrepreneurship.

-Kennard is a graduate of the Ohio State University (BA, 1959) where he was Sophomore Class President, Junior Class President and President of the Student Senate.
+Kennard is a graduate of the Ohio State University (BA, 1959), where he was Sophomore Class President, Junior Class President, and President of the Student Senate.
 He was chosen Outstanding Senior Man in 1959.